PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-10 04:05:23
+Last updated: 2024-04-10 04:05:57
-Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight
+Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell